-In the early decades of the 20th century, folks loved the quality of sound of the banjo so much that they attached different kinds of necks to the banjo body to create new instruments with different numbers of strings.
+In the early decades of the 20th century, folks loved the quality of the banjo's sound so much that they attached different kinds of necks to the banjo body to create new instruments with different numbers of strings.
 These hybrid instruments were tuned and played differently from the five-string banjo.

 Tenor and plectrum banjos are examples of this phenomenon.
-These fourstringed instruments are commonly used in traditional jazz and Dixieland music, don't have the short 5th string, and are usually played with a flatpick instead of with the fingers.

-Although these banjos have the same tone and general appearance as the five-string banjo, tenor and plectrum banjos use other tunings and playing techniques and are viewed as different instruments by banjo fans.
-These days, you may encounter a tenor or plectrum banjo when you hear a Dixieland band or the Preservation Hall Jazz Band, go to a mummers' parade, or catch an old Lawrence Welk rerun on television.
+These fourstringed instruments are commonly used in traditional jazz, Dixieland, and Irish music.
+They don't have the short 5th string and are usually played with a flatpick instead of with the fingers.
+Although these banjos make the same kinds of sounds and look a lot like the five-string banjo, tenor and plectrum banjos use other tunings and playing techniques and are viewed as different instruments by banjo fans.